 A stunning wooden floor with heavy benches whose weight can be told by the sound they make when they’re moved by actors during the performance is the set.
-As stated here previously: Fascinatingly beautiful.
-It is, in fact, a ship.
+It is, in the story, a ship.
 We members of the audience sit around this ship, while enthusiastic actors play their parts.
-Some of the characters are puppets, a crab (played by Rowan Magge) and and a bird (Spencer Lott) are the two most notorious ones.
-Or important characters, as we should say.
+Some of the characters are puppets: A crab (played by Rowan Magge) and and a bird (Spencer Lott) are the two most notorious ones.
 The set does set the right mood for this kind of work, with nice blue drapes hanging around the audience, a ship wheel looking so real, and a double staircase which can’t go unnoticed.
 In fact, not only puppeteers are superb for their acting, but the whole cast.

 Last but not least are stage direction and costume design.
 The latter is very creative and fits with the whole production really well.
 As for stage direction, I feel like I say this over and over again–and my intention is to keep on spreading this message on this particular part of a theater production–perhaps because I hear from Allen Hubby, the vice-president of the Drama Book Shop, my mentor on theater shows in the last 10 years, “without direction there is no theater show,” in his own words.